Moisés Egert

 Laurence Moisés Camargo Egert (born 21 May 1977), known as Moisés Egert, is a Brazilian professional football coach and former player who played as a forward.
-He is the current head coach of XV de Piracicaba.

 Playing career

 Born in Caxias do Sul, Rio Grande do Sul, Egert was a youth product of hometown side Juventude.
 He subsequently played for Esportivo, Chapecoense, Paraná, XV de Piracicaba, União Barbarense, XV de Jaú, Monte Azul and Inter de Limeira.